VehpuS/yarn-workspace-cra-crna-expo-tut/README.md

 ### Making the web app work with the common package

-7. Add to devDependencies to the web app:
+1. Add to devDependencies to the web app:
     * `cd packages/web`
     * `yarn add --dev react-app-rewire-yarn-workspaces react-app-rewired`
-8. Change the four scripts using `react-scripts` to use `react-app-rewired` instead.
+2. In `./packges/web/packages.json` change the four scripts using `react-scripts` to use `react-app-rewired` instead.
     * \-    "start": "react-scripts start",
     * \+    "start": "react-app-rewired start",
     * \-    "build": "react-scripts build",